 As word of mouth grew, Terry focused on improving and growing the business into the successful company that it is today.
 This dedication to excellence was recognized by the Industry in 2001 when Rockingham Dolphins won the ecotourism category of the Western Australian Tourism Awards.
 After subsequent wins in 2002 & 2003 Rockingham Dolphins followed up in 2004 with a National Ecotourism Award and by being inducted into the WA Tourism Hall of Fame.

-Since then Terry has continued to develop other local ecotourism opportunities with the formation of Rockingham Wild Encounters (RWE), a partnership with long term employee Aaron Heath founded in 2005 now rebranded as Perth Wildlife Encounters (2019).
+Since then Terry has continued to develop other local ecotourism opportunities with the formation of Rockingham Wild Encounters (RWE), founded in 2005 now rebranded as Perth Wildlife Encounters (2019).
 PWE operates the Penguin Island ferry service and cruises that showcase the local marine wildlife and scenic highlights of the Shoalwater Islands Marine Park.
 RWE now operates 4 boats, an extensive gift and homewares store, Pengos Café and services over 100,000 passengers a year.
-Terry and Aaron take great pride in their ecotourism operations and feel very privileged to be able to introduce this special part of Western Australia to visitors from all over the world.
+Terry takes great pride in his ecotourism operations and feels very privileged to be able to introduce this special part of Western Australia to visitors from all over the world.